jesusch10/project_transformers/dinosaurus_model_from_scratch/README.md

-In this section I built and trained a character level language model from scratch to generate new dinosaurus names (`create_dinosaurus_model`).
+In this section I built and trained a character level language model from scratch to generate new dinosaurus names (`create_dinosaurus_model.ipynb`).
 The network architecture is as follows:

 ![Figure 1](figures/rnn_forward.png)
 **Figure 1**: Visualization of the model.